 Every kid loves the galaxy.
 There is something completely fascinating about space, spaceships, space travel, and how things work in space.
 Explore all of these themes all while learning about crystal science with the galaxy sugar crystal science experiment!

-Kids will love making these sweet and edible sugar crystals, which makes it the perfect science experiment for kids, because who doesn’t love delicious edible science?
+Kids will love making these sweet and edible sugar crystals, which makes it one of the best crystal experiments, because who doesn’t love delicious edible science?

 Expand on sugar crystal science when you add the STEM extension ideas below and turn your science experiment into a complete STEM activity!